-Throughout the course of the COVID-19 pandemic, Salve Regina has used the latest science and data to determine the best course of action for our campus community.
-Our plans for campus operations will continue to follow current guidance from the CDC and other agencies, along with patterns among our population and the severity of new variants.
+Throughout the course of the COVID-19 pandemic, Salve Regina has used the latest science and data, along with current guidance from public health agencies, to determine the best course of action for our campus community.
 As always, we seek to ensure the health and safety of our community while also preserving the quality of our on-campus experience.

 Vaccines and Boosters

 Salve Regina does not require the COVID-19 vaccine or booster.
 Staying up to date with the COVID-19 vaccine and boosters is strongly recommended.

 At the beginning of each semester, undergraduate students are strongly encouraged to have a negative test within the 24 hours prior to their arrival on campus or to their off-campus housing.
 Additionally, graduate and RN-BSN students who are taking in-person classes are strongly encouraged to have a negative test within the 24 hours prior to their first class meeting.

 - You are not required to report a negative result.

 - If you test positive, email a photo that includes your positive result, full name and test date to firstname.lastname@example.org and remain away from campus for five days from the start of your symptoms.
 Health Services will contact you to discuss the specifics of your case.

 Undergraduate students who are experiencing symptoms of COVID-19 should contact Health Services for testing.
 Health Services can also assist with symptom management or worsening COVID-19 symptoms.